brucefan1983/NEP_CPU/README.md

 * Step 3: Now you can copy the `USER-NEP/` folder into your LAMMPS package and start compiling LAMMPS in your favoriate way.
 Good luck!

-* Tips for using NEP in LAMMPS:
+* Step 4: Start to use NEP in LAMMPS:
   ```
   atom_style atomic                       # Can only be atomic
   units metal                             # Can only be metal